-But yesterday morning I woke up and went about my business as I would any other morning.
-I noticed it was cold, but that was all.
-Then I took a shower.
-When I came out of the bathroom, it was flurrying.
+The next morning I woke up and went about my business as I would any other morning.
+So I took a shower.
+And when I came out of the bathroom, it was flurrying.
 By the time I finished getting ready, it was downright snowing.

 1. Get Your Blankets Out

-Next, you’ll want to make sure that you know where your lanterns and flashlights are.
-You’ll also want to make sure that they are in working order, and that you have plenty of batteries for them in case you have to use them for days on end.
+Next, make sure that you have and know where your lanterns and flashlights are.
+Make sure that they are in working order, and that you have plenty of batteries for them in case you have to use them for days on end.

-See, when winter storms hit it usually takes out your power too.
 Between the weight of the snow, the ice, and the high winds, power lines struggle to keep up.
+So when winter storms hit, it usually takes out your power too.

 Plus, it gets dark a lot earlier in winter so you need a light that can last longer since you’ll spend more time in darkness during winter power outages.

-That is unless you thought ahead and made sure that you had an alternative cooking source.
-If you have an alternative heat source, then you may be able to cook on your wood stove or fireplace.
+That’s why it’s nice to have an alternative cooking source.
+If you have an alternative heat source like a wood stove or fireplace, you may be able to cook on it.

 But if you don’t, then you may want to think ahead so you can have a place to cook on your grill or even create an outdoor kitchen.
 You could also utilize a rocket stove or some of these off-grid cooking methods.
 However you choose, just make sure you have a way to prepare food that does not require electricity.